DisciplinaOU/disciplina-nixops/README.md

 9. Run `nixops deploy -d deployer` to finish deployment.
 This may again take several minutes as nixpkgs is being fetched.

+## Deploying a cluster

+1. SSH to the deployer.
+2.  `cd` to `/var/lib/nixops` where deployer-wide state should be kept.
+3. Create a directory for the cluster you want to deploy and `cd` to it.
+4. Clone `https://github.com/DisciplinaOU/disciplina-nixops` and `cd` to it.
+5. Run `export NIXOPS_DEPLOYMENT=<name>` to set the name of the cluster for this session or pass `-d <name>` to every `nixops` command.
+6. Create the cluster deployment entry with
+    `nixops create deployments/cluster.nix`.
+After this, it will fail to evaluate until all necessary arguments have been set in the next three steps.
+7. Use `nixops set-args --argstr <key> <value>` to set the following variables:

+    1. Set `region` to the AWS region if it differs from `eu-central-1`.
+    2. Set `clusterIndex` to an integer between 1 and 25.
+Every cluster deployed from the same deployer should have a different cluster index.
+    3. Set `env` to `staging` or `production` depending on which set of secrets you want to use.
+If set to `production`, DNS will not be configured, so the next two steps can be skipped.
+    4. Set `domain` to the domain under which the domain names for the machines should be created.
+    5. Set `dnsZone` to the AWS DNS zone in which these domains can be configured if it differs from `disciplina.io.`.

+8. Run `scripts/setdeps.sh 'https://github.com/DisciplinaOU/'
+    '/archive/master.tar.gz' deployments/cluster.nix` to set the versions of dependencies used. `master` can be replaced with other tags or branches that are available in all dependencies.
+In order to use different sources for different dependencies, you need to manually run `nixops modify` with a `-I` option for each dependency.
+9. Run `scripts/resources.sh deployer <name>` to give the cluster access to the VPC and routing table of the deployer.
+10. Run `scripts/deploy.sh <name>` to deploy the cluster.

 ## Darwin builder

 [nix-darwin][] profile for macOS builder.
 Runs Buildkite to build macOS apps on